Pay Attention to Attention Distribution: A New Local Lipschitz Bound for Transformers: Related Work

-The self-attention mechanism serves as a basic building block for a variety of models in different domains, ranging from vision and language processing to applications in science \citep{bran2023transformers, xu2024learning}.
-In fact, dot-product self-attention \citep{vaswani2017attention} is the implementation used by most of the models.
-It has been adopted in large language models \citep{breton2025neobertnextgenerationbert, brown2020language} and found use in vision transformers \citep{dosovitskiy2020image, radford2021learning} thereafter.
+The dot-product self-attention \citep{vaswani2017attention} has become a dominant part of most transformer models, serving as a default option for production-grade large-scale models \citep{jiang2023mistral, yang2025qwen3technicalreport}.
 Despite its popularity, the theoretical understanding of the fundamental properties of this operation is still incomplete.
-Recently, it has been observed that dot-product attention is prone to being noisy, which has a negative impact on the model's performance, especially for long sequences, and has motivated researchers to seek for sparse attention-like operations \citep{ye2024differential, jiang2024minference}.
-Another noticeable pattern is an appearance of ``attention sinks'' \citep{xiao2023efficient, gu2025attentionsinkemergeslanguage, feng2025edit0}, which manifest themselves as an excessive amount of attention allocated to certain tokens, which turn out to serve as sinks for the excess attention, when further modifications to the residual stream are no longer necessary.
-On the other hand, \citep{dong2021attention} has argued that pure dot-product attention posseses a strong bias towards ``token uniformity'', which leads to the rank collapse and oversmoothing commonly observed in deep models \citep{shi2022revisitingoversmoothingbertperspective}, while Layer Normalization \citep{wu2024roleattentionmaskslayernorm} and higher Lipschitzness of MLP layers may stabilize the self-attention dynamics and prevent the doubly exponential convergence.
-These findings contribute to the observed vunerability of attention-based models to contextual changes and slight perturbations of it \citep{wang2023adversarialdemonstrationattackslarge, pmlr-v119-croce20b, dong2021pre2trained}.
+Recently, it has been observed that dot-product attention is susceptible to fluctuations, which has a negative impact on the model's performance, especially apparent for long sequences, and has motivated researchers to seek for sparse attention alternatives \citep{ye2025differential, jiang2024minference}.
+Another noticeable pattern is an appearance of ``attention sinks'' \citep{xiao2023efficient, gu2025attentionsinkemergeslanguage, feng2025edit0}, when an excessive amount of attention mass allocated to certain tokens, which turn out to serve as ``sinks'' for the excess attention, when further modifications to the residual stream are no longer necessary.
+On the other hand, \citep{dong2021attention} has argued that pure dot-product attention possesses a strong bias towards ``token uniformity'', which leads to the rank collapse and oversmoothing in deep models \citep{shi2022revisitingoversmoothingbertperspective}.
+While layer normalization \citep{wu2024roleattentionmaskslayernorm} and higher Lipschitzness of MLP layers were shown to stabilize the self-attention dynamics and prevent the doubly exponential convergence to rank-1 representations, the theoretical understanding of interconnections between these phenomena remains limited.